snmvaughan/spark/docs/core-migration-guide.md

 - Since Spark 4.0, Spark will compress event logs.
 To restore the behavior before Spark 4.0, you can set `spark.eventLog.compress` to `false`.

+- Since Spark 4.0, Spark workers will clean up worker and stopped application directories periodically.
+To restore the behavior before Spark 4.0, you can set `spark.worker.cleanup.enabled` to `false`.

 ## Upgrading from Core 3.3 to 3.4

 - Since Spark 3.4, Spark driver will own `PersistentVolumnClaim`s and try to reuse if they are not assigned to live executors.
 To restore the behavior before Spark 3.4, you can set `spark.kubernetes.driver.ownPersistentVolumeClaim` to `false` and `spark.kubernetes.driver.reusePersistentVolumeClaim` to `false`.